xmorg3/hidden_bog/README.md

 |    |  left side of teh screen, and the left side for teh right screen
 \____/  render the middle for the middle because its SDL2, you can scale the rects down for items further out.

+Need a collection of portraits for the character selection.